 The School will:

-- Provide a cash match for the amount of agreed upon services (value up p to $2,000) Please see the cash match section for a list of qualified sources.
-Contact the WSI Director if you have challenges identifying matching sources.
+- Provide a cash match for the amount of agreed upon services (value up to $2,000) Please see the cash match section for a list of qualified sources.
+Contact the Arts Education Director if you have challenges identifying matching sources.

-- Send an agreed number of the school’s staff to attend the WSI Summer Institute and retreats.
+- Send an agreed number of the school’s staff to attend the WSI Summer & Winter Institutes.